Nutritional Diseases in Birds

 This can be caused by an improper calcium:phosphorus ratio (as found in seed) as well as a diet low in calcium.
 Calcium is pulled from the bones to meet metabolic calcium needs.

 This disease can result from a diet excess of vitamin D or from ingestion of rat poison containing Cholecalciferol.
 Excess vitamin D causes mineral deposition in the muscle and soft tissue.
 It is most common in hand fed baby birds which are given overdoses of vitamins in the formula.
+Excess supplementation with a multivitamin can cause this as well.

 Low lysine levels (an amino acid) has been shown to cause poor feather color and may result in yellow plumage.
 It is sometimes seen in birds fed mainly corn.